inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 .. image:: /static/training/socialisation/068_merapi_results.*
    :align: center

-..
-Note:: Needs per week are based on the cumulative of all 3 zone hence vent
+.. note:: Needs per week are based on the cumulative of all 3 zone hence vent
    - 10km

 Free time